cl9ff/cl9ff/README.md

 ---

 ### ⚡ **Fun Fact**
-I can solve a Rubik's Cube in under 2 minutes! 🎲
+I graduated from a music school, accordion class 🪗

 ---